butcherg/rawproc/README.md

 - FreeImage image processing library: http://freeimage.sourceforge.net/ (FreeImage License)
 - Cubic Spline interpolation in C++: http://kluge.in-chemnitz.de/opensource/spline/ (GPL2)

+Algorithms include public domain saturation, and NLMeans denoise used with permission.

 I offer no promise of support or enhancement, past offering the code on Github for you to fork.
 It is organized to compile with the GNU g++ compiler, either native on Linux OSs or Mingw32 on Windows platforms.
 I've compiled and run executables on Ubuntu x86_64 and Windows 7, 8, and 10.